leather-io/mono/packages/ui/README.md

 This package contains Leather Wallet's UI library for our web + React Native applications.

+## Architecture

+This package colocates Web and React Native code, such that commonalities such as shared logic and types are shared. **The naming convention must be followed.**

+- `*.web.ts` — bundled only for Web
+- `*.native.ts` — bundled only for React Native
+- `*.shared.ts` — bundled for all platforms

 ## Web Setup

 Our web apps use [panda css](https://panda-css.com/).
 To setup in your application you need to:

-- install panda-css
+- Install `@pandacss/dev`
-- setup panda css and configure it to acknowledge the library code
+- Setup panda css and configure it to acknowledge the library code
-- configure webpack to load the files correctly
+- Configure Webpack to load the files correctly
+- Import the library styles from `@leather.io/ui/styles`

 ### Panda configuration